metrorailings/OwlBlog/content/posts/rewatch-chiefs-titans.md

 Tennessee's defensive backs are not pressing enough against the Chiefs skill players.
 But then again...it's a risky proposition considering a failed press can lead to a dismal result for the Titans defense.

 The Titans have been big beneficiaries of luck in this game.
 Not only has Kansas been hit unfairly with penalties that ended a potential touchdown drive, but the Chiefs have been ravaged by injuries to their offensive front in the first half.

+I wonder if Carrente is more inclined to calling penalties against road teams.
+If so, that doesn't bode well for the Titans.